bit20062896/Easy-Alternitive-UITextField-Input/README.markdown

 ![screenshot](http://github.com/Marxon13/Easy-Alternitive-UITextField-Input/blob/master/KeyboardWithToolbar.png?raw=true "Keyboard")

+* I will continue to add templates as I make them, or send your own template to me and I'll include it!

 Usage
 -----
 * First import everything in the classes folder into your project.
 Then #import ATFIPresentationViewController.h and any .h files for the pickers you want to use into your UIViewController subclass.